RahmaA278/rahmaa278/README.md

 #### Logic Puzzle Game
 Uses vanilla JavaScript

 A game application where users can play logic grid puzzles to improve their critical thinking skills in an enjoyable way.
-This project uses vanilla JavaScript.

 #### Community Forum
 Uses vanilla JavaScript

 An application requiring user authentication that provides a platform for community members to discuss and resolve issues in their neighbourhood.
-It will soon include a feature that allows administrators to close issues raised by the members and write short reports detailing their resolution.
+It will soon include a feature that allows administrators to close issues raised by the members and write short reports detailing their resolutions.

 #### Study App
 Uses React and JavaScript